josesobral22005813/Portfolio_Jose/README.md

 ## [Project 1: Simple Chess Board Builder.](https://github.com/josesobral22005813/Chess_Project_P1)
-* This is a simple program writen in Kotlin that builds a chess board.
+> * This is a simple program writen in Kotlin that builds a chess board.

-* The program builds a simple menu.
+> * The program builds a simple menu.

 ![](/images/ChessProjectOverviewImage1.PNG)

-* Asks you to introduce names for the first and second player.
+> * Asks you to introduce names for the first and second player.

 ![](/images/ChessProjectOverviewImage2.PNG)

-* Asks you to choose the dimensions of the chess board.
+> * Asks you to choose the dimensions of the chess board.

 ![](/images/ChessProjectOverviewImage3.PNG)

-* Asks you to choose if you want a legend and pieces on the board.
+> * Asks you to choose if you want a legend and pieces on the board.

 ![](/images/ChessProjectOverviewImage4.PNG)

-* Builds a chess board according the inputs of the user.
+> * Builds a chess board according the inputs of the user.

 ![](/images/ChessProjectOverviewImage5.PNG)

+## Relevant Images and Links